depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

       <p>
       Theis <i>et al.</i> outlined two scenarios where this is the case:
       <ul>
-      <li><b>Low likelihood & good samples</b>: our model can overfit to the training data and produce good samples, however, because the model has overfit it will have a low likelihood for unseen test data.</li>
+      <li><b>Low likelihood & good samples</b>: our model can overfit to the training data and produce good samples, however, because the model has overfitted it will have a low likelihood for unseen test data.</li>
       <li><b>High likelihood & poor samples</b>: here the issue is that high dimensional data will tend to have higher log-likelihoods than low dimensional data. </li>
       </ul>
       </p>